What Is Coronavirus (COVID-19)?

 How Does Coronavirus (COVID-19) Spread?

-People can catch coronavirus from others who are infected even if they don't have any symptoms.
+People can catch COVID-19 from others who have the virus even if they have no symptoms.
 This happens when an infected person breathes, talks, sneezes, or coughs, sending tiny droplets into the air.
 These can land in the nose, mouth, or eyes of someone nearby, or be breathed in.
 Some of the tiniest droplets, called aerosols, can linger in the air for minutes to hours and travel on air currents.
-But it seems that the risk of spread is highest when people are less than 6 feet apart.
+But it seems that the risk of spread is highest when people are less than 6 feet apart, when they spend a lot of time together, when they gather indoors, and when the indoor space is poorly ventilated.

 Is Coronavirus (COVID-19) Dangerous to Children?